deficollective/defiscan/src/content/protocols/euler.md

 ### Vault Creation and Deployment

 Vault creation begins when any user calls `createProxy` on the `GenericFactory`, which deploys a new vault instance as either a BeaconProxy or MinimalProxy that delegates all function execution to the standardized [EVault (Implementation)](https://etherscan.io/address/0x8Ff1C814719096b61aBf00Bb46EAd0c9A529Dd7D) via delegatecall.
+The BeaconProxy queries the GenericFactory's `implementation()` function on every call to fetch the current EVault address, enabling factory-wide upgrades through a single `setImplementation` transaction.
 This proxy architecture separates code logic from data storage: EVault contains the reusable function code shared across all vaults, while each proxy stores its own independent state including the governorAdmin address, user balances, collateral configurations, and vault parameters.
 The factory supports two deployment patterns: when `upgradeable=true`, it deploys a `BeaconProxy` allowing authorized governance to upgrade all vault implementations simultaneously; when `upgradeable=false`, it deploys an immutable `MinimalProxy` whose logic cannot be changed.
 Analysis of on-chain events reveals predominantly upgradeable `BeaconProxy` deployments, with no immutable `MinimalProxy` instances observed in the examined sample.

 During initialization, the newly created vault automatically registers itself with the `EthereumVaultConnector`, establishing itself as a recognized entity within the `EVC`'s authentication framework.
 The vault simultaneously creates an associated `DToken` contract, an ERC-20 compliant debt token that represents borrowed positions and makes debt modifications visible in block explorers and tax accounting software.
 The vault creator specifies critical parameters including the underlying asset, oracle router, interest rate model, and governance settings.
 Once deployed, the vault operates as an independent lending market with its own collateral configuration and risk parameters.